 This course is an insight into the design process, looking specifically at colour and composition.
 Colour and composition form the building blocks of design and this course will allow you to explore this in a way that reflects your personal artistic style.

 You will learn skills that are transferable to any art or design project as well as deepening your understanding of the visual elements.
 Most importantly, it is an opportunity to stay creative and explore new and exciting ways of working during this time.

-You will assemble a playful still life unique to your taste to use as source material from direct observation.
+On this course you will assemble a playful still life, unique to your taste, to use as source material from direct observation.
 The course will teach you how to extract colour and texture accurately from your source material into colour palettes.
 This will inform development towards an abstracted compositional piece and further pattern design possibilities.

 You will learn key techniques such as